esphome/esphome-docs/components/display/max7219digit.rst

         lambda: |-
           it.strftime(0, 0, id(digit_font), "%H:%M", id(hass_time).now());
           it.image(24, 0, id(my_image));
-          it.line(1,8,21,8);
+          it.line(1, 7, 21, 7);
     font:
       - file: "pixelmix.ttf"
         id: digit_font
         size: 6

     time:
       - platform: homeassistant
         id: hass_time

     image:
       - file: "smile.png"
         id: my_image

-This is roughly the code used to display the MAX7219 display at the image.
+This is roughly the code used to display the MAX7219 pictured in the image.

 Some special MAX7219 digit code can be added as follows: